AdobeDocs/adobeio-auth/JWT/JWT.md

 ## Creating a JSON Web Token

-A JSON web token for Service Account authentication requires a particular set of claims, and must be signed using a valid digital signing certificate.
+A JSON Web Token for Service Account authentication requires a particular set of claims, and must be signed using a valid digital signing certificate.
 We recommend that you use one of the publicly available libraries or tools for building your JWT.
 Examples are provided for some popular languages.

 ### Required claims for a service account JWT